 Putting together a list of the top restaurants in Bologna was always going to be a challenge.
-After all, it’s the city with some of the best food in Italy, with a culinary heritage so rich that it instantly inspired me to set up my Bologna food tours!
+After all, it’s the city with some of the finest food in Italy, with a culinary heritage so rich that it instantly inspired me to set up my Bologna food experiences!

-Nonetheless, I’ve whittled down my favorite Bologna restaurants to create this fail-safe guide to the city’s best spots for traditional cuisine, quality fare, and must-try dishes.
+Nonetheless, I’ve whittled down my favorite Bologna restaurants to create this fail-safe guide to the city’s top spots for traditional cuisine, quality fare, and must-try dishes.

-Where to Eat in Bologna: The Best Restaurants
+Where to Eat in Bologna: The Top Restaurants

 Osteria Angolo degli Orefici